JeromePlut/euclidean-lattice/README.md

-This package provides a simple and efficient way of drawing TikZ pictures of two-dimensional lattices.
+This package provides a simple and efficient way of drawing TikZ pictures of two-dimensional Euclidean lattices.